Additive Rigidity for Images of Rational Points on Abelian Varieties I: The Simple Case: Finiteness of

 \section{Finiteness of $\Sigma$}

-We now turn to the exceptional set $\Sigma$.
-The aim of this section is to show that $u \in \bba^n$ for which $Y_u$ contains a translate of a nontrivial abelian subvariety form a finite set.
+In this section, we prove Proposition~\ref{C_2_bound}, which corresponds to the bound \eqref{Sigma_finite}.
+We prove that $u \in \bba^n$ for which $Y_u$ contains a translate of a nontrivial abelian subvariety form a finite set.
 The proof heavily uses the simplicity of $A$ to obtain a rigid description of such subvarieties in $A^2$.

 \begin{proposition} Define $\Sigma$ to be the set of $u \in \bba^n$ such that $Y_u$ contains a translate of a nontrivial abelian subvariety.
 Then $\Sigma$ is finite and

 \end{proposition} \begin{proof} Since $A$ is simple, a nontrivial proper abelian subvariety of $A^2$ is given by the following form: